GAIN

 Good

-What is Gladstone Investment Corporation?
+What is Gladstone Investment Corp.?

 Gladstone Investment Corporation is a business development company focused on lower middle market U.S. businesses.
 It provides debt and equity capital to mature, established companies — not startups — primarily in manufacturing, consumer products, and business services.